zxc916684603/ecs/intl.en-US/Product Introduction/Instance type families.md

 -   2.5 GHz Intel Xeon E5-2682 v4 \(Broadwell\) processors
 -   Higher computing specifications matching higher network performance
 -   Ideal for:
-    -   Hadoop MapReduce, HDFS, Hive, HBase, and so on
+    -   Hadoop MapReduce, HDFS, Hive, and HBase
-    -   Spark in-memory computing, MLlib, and so on
+    -   Spark in-memory computing and MLlib
     -   Enterprises that require big data computing and storage analysis, such as those in the Internet and finance industries, to store and compute massive volumes of data
-    -   Elasticsearch, logs, and so on
+    -   Elasticsearch and logs

 **Instance types**